crdoconnor/strictyaml/docs/why-not/python-schema.md

 ---
-title: Why not use python's schema library (or similar) for validation?
+title: Why not use Python's schema library (or similar) for validation?
 ---

 Python's 'schema' (as well as similar libraries) can also be used to validate